-This Palace was built as a present to the son of Christopher Columbus who raised his family here and was the Governor of the Dominican Republic when it was still controlled by Spain.
+This Palace was built as a present to the son of Christopher Columbus who raised his family in the substantial home when he was the Governor of the Dominican Republic when this country was still controlled by Spain.

-Walking through the casa, the huge, thick, stone walls are not cozy.
-The clothes displayed on mannequin’s would fit royalty, hand made with the finest cloths and craftsmanship.
-The figures have crosses around their necks to remind us that we are all here by the Grace of God in a temporal world.
+Walking through the outdated casa, the huge, thick, stone walls are not cozy.
+The clothes displayed on mannequin’s in the entry were made for royalty, hand made with the finest cloths and craftsmanship, but they are restrictive in a climate that is hot and humid.
+These stoic figures have crosses around their necks to remind us and them that we are all here by the Grace of God and life is both dangerous and difficult.

 The poor, in the time this Palace was built, didn’t own homes and ate the blandest of diets.
 They had few clothes, no personal vehicle and no cell phone.
 They hadn’t been to school, couldn’t read or write, and could be put in jail or killed without a trial.

 It jump starts me to see how things have changed for the better for so many more people over time.